tbuser/openscad/README.md

 ### Prerequisites

 To build OpenSCAD, you need some libraries and tools.
-The version numbers in brackets specify the versions which have been used for development.
-Other versions may or may not work as well.
+The version numbers in brackets specify the versions which have been regression tested.
+Other versions may or may not work as well, or at all.

-If you're using a newer version of Ubuntu, you can install these libraries from aptitude.
-If you're using Mac, or an older Linux, there are build scripts that download and compile the libraries from source.
+You can install these yourself, or you can use the convenience scripts that will attempt to download and install them for you.
+If your system doesn't have the proper version, or you lack root access, then the script can automatically download updated dependency source code and build it for you.
 Follow the instructions for the platform you're compiling on below.

 * [Qt4 (4.4 - 4.7)](http://www.qt.nokia.com/)
 * [CGAL (3.6 - 4.0.2)](http://www.cgal.org/)